tvnn/netvisor/README.md

 curl -O https://raw.githubusercontent.com/mayanayza/netvisor/refs/heads/main/docker-compose.yml && docker compose up -d
 ```

+or, run the contents of `docker-compose.yml`

 The server collects data from the daemon(s) and generates the topology visualization.
 The server can support multiple daemon instances in case you want to collect data from the perspective of multiple hosts on your network (ie - mapping out vlans).

+### 2. Load the UI

+Navigate to `<your-ip>:60072` (or whichever port you set it to) to load the UI and initialize a new network with seed data.

-### 2. Install the Daemon
+### 3. Install the Daemon

 The daemon scans the network and requires access to host network interfaces.

 **Linux**: Can run in Docker with `--network host` and `--privileged` flags, or as a binary directly on the host.